 Unfortunately, because of the sudden death of Dr. Jacobson in 1999 at the age of 50 from a heart attack, this model seems to have been eclipsed by the Gottman Method Couples Therapy with the general public.
 The late Neil Jacobson was a colleague and collaborator of Dr. John Gottman, and both men had a profound influence on each other’s thinking.
 There seems to be little enthusiasm online for an ICBT community of practice.
 Unfortunately, the ICBT Model is an evidence-based couples therapy model that seems to have faded from the popular stage.

 My couples therapy professor at Antioch was exclusively focused on evidence-based couples therapy models.
 He identified as an ICBT therapist, convinced as he was that the essential model that Gottman expanded on was good enough for him, thank you very much.

 Maybe he liked being a bit contrary.
 He liked many things about the ICBT Model; the careful focus on assessment, collaboration on the formulation, and how the idea of acceptance could help couples resolve otherwise impossible dilemmas.

 He taught me well.
 I will never forget him telling me to stay curious and learn at least two couples therapy models to fluid proficiency.
-Jacobson’s ICBT Model was an important inflection point between the old change-based behavioral therapies and the more nuanced evidence-based models we use today.
+Jacobson’s ICBT Model was an important inflection point between the older cognitive/ behavioral therapies and the more nuanced evidence-based models we use today.

 ICBT led the way emphasizing the importance of assessment.
 It introduced notions of acceptance alongside strategic change.
 It held a space for ambivalence to be heard long before the arrival of Discernment Counseling, and it had killer success rates even two years after follow up.
 ICBT remains a robust couples therapy model, and I am pleased that at least our veterans are reaping some benefit.